1. Are there any special programs for which this medical school is noted?

 M-Home: a learning community of support across all four years.

-Paths of Excellence: choose one of eight concentrations in Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, Scholarship of Learning & Teaching, and Patient Safety/Quality Improvement/Complex Systems.
+Paths of Excellence: choose one of seven concentrations in Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, and Patient Safety/Quality Improvement/Complex Systems.

 Leadership Program: develop the skills to lead meaningful change no matter where you serve.